project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/consuming_telemetry_data.md

 * Maximum one month’s (31 days) data could be downloaded in one API call.

 * The API key is required for accessing the data exhaust.

-<b> Response Code </b>:

-In case of error, an appropriate error response is returned.

-400 BAD REQUEST: Submit Data Request operation failed!
-The possible reason for failure is that you may have missed providing input for a mandatory parameter

-500 INTERNAL SERVER ERROR: The error can be identified by browsing through the API server logs or contact the server admin to retrieve the API logs.

-403 FORBIDDEN: If the API Key does not have access to the Channel Id specified in the request, the request will be forbidden from accessing the data exhaust.

-For e.g, the response body contains the following error message in case of FORBIDDEN error:
-Given X-Consumer-ID='9293548c-3a56-47dd-a9a3-24da3c821638' and X-Channel-ID='012222551180382207027' are not authorized

 <b>Extracting Data</b>: